 Insurance – Neutral

-Combination of house insurance and car insurance.
+Still just a combination of house insurance and car insurance.
 Not much is going to happen here for a little while.

 Communication - Neutral

 Still just my cell phone bill.
-Apparently I made a long distance call on it last month?
+Apparently I made another a long distance call on it last month?
 I’m going to have to check into that.

-Fuel – Happy
+Entertainment – Happy

-Vehicle Care – Neutral
+Vehicle Care – Unhappy

-Gifts – Happy
+Shopping – Happy

 Fees – Neutral

-I’m one of the (partially) clueless many who pays bank fees.
 I’ll probably kick this account to the curb after I sell my house, but for the time being it’s my main account.